jjvanzon/JJs-Reference-Architecture/Code Style.md

     Products
     Orders

-Variable names for amounts of elements in the collection are named:
+Variable names for amounts of elements in the collection might be named:

     Count

-So avoid using plural words to denote a count and avoid plural words for things other than collections.
+So perhaps avoid plural words to denote a count and avoid plural words for things other than collections.

 #### DateTime Names

-A `DateTime` property should be suffixed with `Utc` or `Local`:
+A `DateTime` property might be suffixed with `Utc` or `Local`:

     StartDateLocal
     OrderDateTimeUtc

-An alternative possible suffix for `DateTimes` would be `When`:
+An alternative suffix for `DateTimes` could be `When`:

     ModifiedWhen
     OrderedWhen

-But that looks less nice when you add the Local and Utc suffices again:
+But that might look less nice when you add the Local and Utc suffices again:

     ModifiedWhenUtc
     OrderedWhenLocal

 #### Enum Names

-Use the `Enum` suffix for enum types e.g. OrderStatus**Enum**.
+This architecture tends to use the `Enum` suffix for enum types e.g. `OrderStatus`***`Enum`***.

-Another acceptable alternative is the suffix `Mode`, e.g. Connection**Mode**, but the first choice should be the suffix `Enum`.
+Another alternative might be the suffix `Mode`, e.g. `Connection`***`Mode`***, but at some point the preference really went for the suffix `Enum` because it was found so important to see clearly that something is an enum.

 #### Event Names / Delegate Names

-Event names and delegate names, that indicate what just happened have the following form:
+Event names and delegate names, that indicate what just happened might have the following form:

     Deleted
     TransactionCompleted

-Event names and delegate names, that indicate what is about to happen have the following form:
+Event names and delegate names, that indicate what is about to happen might have the following form:

     Deleting
     TransactionCompleting

-UI-related event names do not have to follow that pattern:
+User-initiated events might not follow that pattern:

     Click
     DoubleClick
     KeyPress

-Delegate names can also have the suffix Callback or Delegate:
+Delegate names might also have the suffix `Callback` or `Delegate`:

     ProgressInfoCallback
     AddItemDelegate

-Sometimes the word ‘On’ is used:
+Sometimes the word `On` might beused:

     OnSelectedIndexChanged
     OnClick

-Or the prefix Handle:
+Or the prefix `Handle`:

     HandleMouseDown

-Or the suffix Requested, if your event looks like a method name.
+Or the suffix `Requested`, if your event looks like a method name.

     RemoveRequested

 Pardon the ambiguity, but the naming above can be used for the names of events, but some of them also serve well as names for methods that fire/emulate or otherwise handle the event.
-The prefix ‘On’ for instance and the prefix ‘Handle’ may very well be used for the methods that actually raise the event.
-‘Fire’ and ‘Do’ are also alternatives.
+The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives.

-Avoid event names that indicate that it is an event in two different ways.
-For instance ‘OnDragging’ can be shortened to just ‘Dragging’, because the suffix -ing is already an indication that it is an event.
-‘OnMouseUp’ can be shortened to just ‘MouseUp’, because that is an established event name.
+Perhaps avoid event names that use two event-indications in the name.
+For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`, because `ing` and `On` both already indicate that it's an event. `OnMouseUp` might be shortened to just `MouseUp`, because that is an established event name.

 #### Method Names

+[ ... ]

-Method names start with verbs, e.g. CreateOrder.
+Method names might start with verbs, e.g. ***`Create`***`Order`.

-Names for other constructs should not start with a verb.
+For clarity, perhaps not start with a verb for constructs that are not methods.

-Common verbs:
+Suggestions for verbs:

+[ ... ]

 | Verb        | Description |
 |-------------|-------------|
-| `Add`       | E.g.<br><br>List.Add(item)<br>ListManager.Add(list, item)<br><br>In cases such as the last example, it is best to make the list the first parameter.
+| `Add`       | E.g.<br><br>List.Add(item)<br>ListManager.Add(list, item)<br><br>In cases such as the last example, list may be made the first parameter.
 | `Assert`    | A method that throws __exceptions__ if input is invalid.
 | `Calculate` |
 | `Clear`     |